pepkit/looper/docs/pipeline-interface-specification.md

 10  16  32000 02-00:00:00
 NaN 32  32000 04-00:00:00
 ```

+This example will add 3 variableS: `cores`, `mem`, and `time`, which can be accessed via `{compute.cores}`, `{compute.mem}`, and `{compute.time}`.
 Each row defines a "packages" of variable values.
 Think of it like a group of steps of increasing size.
-The row will be assigned to any samples whose input files range from 0 to the value in the `max_file_size` of that row.
-Then, each successive step is larger.
+For a given job, looper calculates the total size of the input files (which are defined in the `input_schema`).
+Using this value, looper then selects the best-fit row by iterating over the rows until the calculated input file size does not exceed the `max_file_size` value in the row.
+This selects the largest resource package whose `max_file_size` attribute does not exceed the size of the input file.
+Max file sizes are specified in GB, so `5` means 5 GB.

-Looper determines the size of your input file, and then iterates over the resource packages until it can't go any further.
-This file must include a final line with `NaN` in the `max_file_size` column, which serves as a catch-all for files larger than the largest specified file size.
+This final line in the resources `tsv` must include `NaN` in the `max_file_size` column, which serves as a catch-all for files larger than the largest specified file size.
 Add as many resource sets as you want.
-Looper will determine which resource package to use based on the `file_size` of the input file.
-It will select the lowest resource package whose `file_size` attribute does not exceed the size of the input file.

-Because the partition or queue name is relative to your environment, we don't usually specify this in the `resources` section, but rather, in the `pepenv` config.
-So, `max_file_size: "5"` means 5 GB.
-This means that resource package only will be used if the input files total size is greater than 5 GB.

 #### dynamic_variables_command_template

-The `dynamic_variables_command_template` specifies a Jinja2 template to construct a system command run in a subprocess.
-It has to return a JSON object, which is then used to populate submission templates, but see "compute settings priority order".
-This command template has available to it the same variables in namespaces that the job command template has.
+The size-dependent variables is a convenient system to modulate computing variables based on file size, but it is not flexible enough to allow modulated compute variables on the basis of other sample attributes.
+For a more flexible version, looper provides the `dynamic_variables_command_template`.
+The dynamic variables command template specifies a jinja2 template to construct a system command run in a subprocess.
+This command template has available all of the namespaces in the primary command template.
+The command should return a JSON object, which is then used to populate submission templates.
+This allows you to specify computing variables that depend on any attributes of a project, sample, or pipeline, which can be used for ultimate flexibility in computing.

 Example: